jmanthony3/Archimedes/docs/class/engr-727-001-advanced-mechanics-of-materials.md

 *Lecture: January 11, 2022*
 ## Course Introduction
 We will be looking at 3 underlying principles throughout this course:
-1. Equilibrium Equations: all forces balanced
+1. #equilibrium-equations: all forces balanced
-2. Mechanical Behavior (Constitutive Equations): use stress-strain and force relationships that satisfy certain materials
+2. Mechanical Behavior ( #constitutive-equations ): use #stress-strain and force relationships that satisfy certain materials
-3. Geometry of Deformation (Compatibility of Equations): information throughout the body must fit together with other portions of the body
+3. Geometry of Deformation ( #compatibility-equations ): information throughout the body must fit together with other portions of the body

 !!! attention Final Exam
     Final exam for graduate students is **open notes**.

 Dr. Lugo will be assigning the Final Project based on Teams.
 Design of Final Project should be validated with experiment.

 ## [Stress Analysis of a State of Plane Stress](engr-727-001-advanced-mechanics-of-materials/stress-analysis-of-a-state-of-plane-stress.md)